 Various administrative and organizational meetings are conducted each year by and for Masters Track and Field.
 MINUTES of past meetings are posted on-line and a description of the meetings is provided below.

-• Annual Meeting During the year, numerous administrative and organizational meetings are held in order to conduct official business.
-The ANNUAL MEETING of USATF usually occurs in December, lasts about six days, and covers all aspects of USATF business including Masters Track and Field.
+MTF Committee meetings are held each year.
+Numerous administrative and organizational items are addressed in order to conduct official business.
+The ANNUAL MEETING of USATF usually occurs the week after Thanksgiving, lasts about four days, and covers all aspects of USATF business including Masters Track and Field.

-At the USATF Annual Meeting, MTF conducts meetings to discus and deliberate on issues concerning Masters Track and Field.
-The decision making body which represents MTF consists of the MTF Executive Committee, appointed representatives from each of the Associations, athletes who attend the meeting (refered to as "active athlete members") and a small number of other authorized representatives, usually totalling about 60-80 total delegates (see OPERATING PROCEDURES for a more complete description).
-This delegation discusses and votes on a range of topics or issues related to masters track and field, including: budget, rules changes (every two years), operating procedures (every two years), sites for national championship events, new business, old business, election of officers (every four years).
-In addition, are presented by all the MTF Regional Coordinators and Subcommittee Chairs.
+At the USATF Annual Meeting, MTF conducts meetings to discuss and deliberate on issues concerning Masters Track and Field.
+The decision making body which represents MTF consists of the MTF Executive Committee, appointed representatives from each of the Associations, athletes who attend the meeting (referred to as "active athlete members") and a small number of other authorized representatives, usually totaling about 60-80 total delegates (see the Operating Procedures above for a more complete description).
+This delegation discusses and votes on a range of topics or issues related to masters track and field, including: budget, rules changes (every two years), operating procedures, sites for national championship events, new business, old business, and the election of officers (every four years).
+In addition, reports are presented by MTF Regional Coordinators and Subcommittee Chairs.
 These activities take place in sessions which transpire over a period of about three working days.
 The annual meeting is open to all athletes who wish to attend and who pay a registration fee set by USATF.
 Anyone interested in how decisions are made and would like to be a part of the decision making process is encouraged to attend the Annual Meeting.
-Meeting dates and locations, as well as registration info, can be found at the ANNUAL MEETING page on the USATF web site.
+Meeting dates and locations, as well as registration info, can be found at the link above.

 In addition to the sessions described above, smaller subcommittee meetings also take place during the Annual Meeting.
 These meetings enable smaller groups to focus on more specific topics.
 For example, the MTF Regional Coordinators meet as a group and also meet with their respective region contingencies.
 The MTF Awards Committee also holds a meeting during the Annual Convention.